tschneidereit/typed-objects-explainer/core.md

 #### Options

-Tje optional `options` parameter can influence certain aspects of a struct's semantics.
+The optional `options` parameter can influence certain aspects of a struct's semantics.
 Options are specified using fields on an object passed as the `options` parameter.

 ##### Option: defaults